VCHSRobots/Pinball/README.md

 the play area that has a monitor, speakers, and lots of neopixels, and 12 volt car lights.

 The machine is managed by a Raspberry Pi in the score box.
 The Pi talks to a network of Arduino Nanos on a RS-485 bus.
-The Nano control the flippers, bumpers, kickers, lights, and monitor the switches.
+The Nanos control the flippers, bumpers, kickers, lights, and monitor the switches.
 The network is pictured below.

 This repository contains the code for the Pi as well as all the Arduino "nodes".
 It also contains some of